 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 And then I will declare to them, ‘I never knew you; depart from me you who practice lawlessness.’”

 A popular, faulty theology of “salvation” is called “easy believism.”
-At its core, there is a “belief ” in Jesus void of consideration for the biblical definition of who He is.
-Followers thus “receive” Jesus according to their understanding of who they think Jesus is — in contrast to what the Bible reveals.
-In Romans 10:9-10 Scripture states:
+At its core, there is a “belief ” in Jesus that does not take into consideration the biblical definition of who He is.
+Followers thus “receive” Jesus according to their understanding of who they think Jesus is—in contrast to what the Bible reveals.
+In Romans 10:9–10 Scripture states:

 Interestingly, likened to the faith to believe in Jesus (which is a gift of God per Ephesians 2:8–9) repentance is also a gift from God.
 Importantly, notice the following passages in this regard:

 You can always discern true belief by the existence of humility over personal sin.
 That is a telltale sign that the Holy Spirit is in the process of saving and sanctifying His called-out ones.
 Conversely, if there is no brokenness over sin and a lack of contrition, then one’s salvation should rightly be questioned.